SumoLogic/sumologic-content/Netflow/README.md

 2. Install one of the following fluentd input sources to handle collection of netflow data.
 Each are recommended from Fluentd's docs, but the latter seems to be receiving more frequent updates. [fluent-plugin-netflow](https://github.com/repeatedly/fluent-plugin-netflow) or [fluent-plugin-netflowipfix](https://github.com/yvesbd/fluent-plugin-netflowipfix)
 3. Install the [SumoLogic fluentd output plugin](https://github.com/SumoLogic/fluentd-output-sumologic)
 4. Create a hosted collector in SumoLogic and add an HTTP source
-5. Modify the fluentd config file to reference the new input/output plugins (sample config shown below)
+5. Modify the fluentd config file to reference the new input/output plugins (sample config shown below for netflowipfix)
 6. Restart the fluentd agent after updating the config file

 ```